LinaDebeselis/Tip/README.md

 # Tip
 Tippy Tippy

-This is an iOS app for calculating tips. (max amount users could input is $9999.99)
+This is an iOS app with customized keyboard for calculating tips. (max amount users could input is $9999.99)

 Time spent: I spent 4 hours the first time with the video and the basic app set up, including making the customized keyboard.
 After that, it was many hours of reading and trying.